bodibileg/weather/README.md

 - **Moment.js**: A library for parsing, validating, manipulating, and displaying dates and times.
 -** Material-UI**: A popular React UI framework.
 - **SCSS**: A CSS preprocessor that adds power and elegance to the basic CSS.

-## Usage

-- **Enter Zipcode**: Enter the location zipcode for which you want to check the weather.
-- **Current Location Weather**: Instantly view the current weather and the forecast for the specified location.

 ## Contributing